loveencounterflow/dbay/README.md

 * The underlying SQLite DB never gets to see the declarations, only the resolved SQL.
 * Therefore, the DB file remains valid for sufficiently compatible software like the SQLite Command Line Tool.
-* Some effort has been put into parsing parameters and arguments and
+* Some effort has been put into parsing parameters and arguments and parentheses pairs.
+As a happy result, it is possible to put unpaired parentheses into string literals without confusing the mechanism, and to nest function and macro calls, so this is legal and will resolve correctly: `select @secret_power( foo( x ), @bar( y, z, ')' ) )`.
+However the [`dbay-sql-lexer`](https://github.com/loveencounterflow/dbay-sql-lexer) is still in its incipient stage so hiccups can not be ruled out.
 * Parameters and arguments must always match in length.
 Only macros with constant arities are currently supported.
 * It is possible to declare and use macros without the parentheses.
 * A macro that has been declared with empty parentheses may be called with empty or without parentheses, and vice versa.

 ------------------------------------------------------------------------------------------------------------